-Change furnace and air conditioning filters – Furnaces and air conditioners must work harder to pull air in through clogged filters, wasting energy to do … More...
+Change furnace and air conditioning filters – Furnaces and air conditioners must work harder to pull air in through clogged filters, … More...

 Compact fluorescent light bulbs, or CFLs as the often spiral-shaped bulbs are known, can work just as well as any incandescent bulb, while using less energy, lasting longer and providing increased safety.
 If you want to ease yourself into fluorescent lighting – because it does cost more initially – replace the most often-used bulbs.

 Those are usually the kitchen, living room, bathroom and outdoor porch lights.

 According to the statistics, changing just five lights to efficient bulbs like CFLs would save $60 a year in energy costs.
 But you don’t have to stop there.
 Although CFLs cost more, it’s easy to find them on sale and they are often cheaper in large quantities.
 Buy enough to fit most of the fixtures in your home, even if you don’t need to replace the bulbs yet.
 When current bulbs burn out, the new CFLs are already on hand.

 Almost an entire home can be lit by compact fluorescent light bulbs, meaning frequent light bulb changes will be a thing of the past and power consumption will be cut drastically.